 What are the barriers to inclusive banking?

 According to Mark Carney, pictured right, governor of the Bank of England “In order to have competition, you need all of the banks to be healthy.”
 Since the crash, banks have focused on profitability.
 We expect worldclass

 banking services for free, but the truth is it costs a traditional bank around £80 to service a basic account.

 Perhaps unsurprisingly, banks have concentrated on customers who make them a profit, either through large deposits or regular payment of overdraft fees.
 There is little incentive to reach out to people on low incomes, who struggle to use technology or understand financial information.
 As a result, the marketplace is sluggish and uncompetitive.

 It’s time to stop ignoring the problem

 We can’t go on like this.
-To achieve the government’s vision of a cashless society, banks and financial technology firms must reach out to those who are excluded from financial services.
+To achieve the government’s vision of a cashless society, banks and financial technology firms must reach out to those who are excluded from financial services. erectile dysfunction.
 Social justice demands it, and with emerging economies rapidly bringing more citizens into the formal banking system, there’s no excuse for developed economies such as the UK to ignore the problem.

 Traditional banks face a heavy burden of regulation that makes innovation difficult compared to digital-only players such as Monzo, Revolut and Starling Bank which benefit from lower operating costs.
 Servicing an account costs around £8 per year rather than £80.